Compression and Conditional Emulation of Climate Model Output: Nonstationary Nonseparable Space-Time Model

 We model the coherences as

 where $K$ is the \matern\ covariance function with variance and smoothness equal to 1, $\| \cdot \|$ denotes Euclidean distance in $\R^3$, and $\kappa(\omega)$ is an inverse range parameter that depends on frequency $\omega$.
+Allowing the inverse range parameter to vary with frequency gives nonseparable space-time covariances and is motivated by Figure \ref{Zplots}.
+There is a one-to-one mapping from $\R^3$ Euclidean distance to spherical distance. \cite{guinness2016isotropic} argue that there is little, if anything, to be lost by using the Mat\'ern with Euclidean distance in models for processes on the sphere.
 The variance parameter is set to 1 because the overall variance of the process is absorbed into the spectral densities.
 The choice of smoothness equal to 1 is motivated by balancing fit to the data and computational feasibility.
 The maps of Fourier coefficients are not particularly smooth in space, so a small smoothness parameter is justified.
-An integer smoothness allows us to employ the stochastic partial differnetial equation (SPDE) representation for \matern\ fields introduced in \cite{lindgren2011explicit}, which induces sparsity in the inverse of the covariance matrix, and thus has computational benefits both for maximum likelihood estimation of $\kappa(\omega)$, but perhaps more importantly for allowing users to perform fast conditional simulations on modest computers, one of the central goals of this work.
-To our knowledge, this is the first instance in which the half-spectral model has been paired with a flexible and computationally efficient specification of the coherence functions, a pairing that allows for the analysis of truly massive space-time datasets with Gaussian process models.
+An integer smoothness allows us to employ the stochastic partial differential equation (SPDE) representation for \matern\ fields introduced in \cite{lindgren2011explicit}, which induces sparsity in the inverse of the covariance matrix, and thus has computational benefits both for maximum likelihood estimation of $\kappa(\omega)$, but, perhaps more importantly, for allowing users to perform fast conditional simulations on modest computers, one of the central goals of this work.
+Computational details are given in Subsection \ref{conditionalloglikelihoods}.
+Alternatively, one could employ a different method for computing likelihoods and predictions for large spatial datasets.
+Of those available, Vecchia's approximation \citep{vecchia1988estimation} may be particularly useful because it allows conditional likelihoods to be approximated.
+This is the first instance in which the half-spectral model has been paired with a flexible and computationally efficient specification of the coherence functions, a pairing that allows for the analysis of truly massive space-time datasets with Gaussian process models.
+The SPDE formulation also allows for the analysis of large spatial datasets with irregularly situated locations.

-The burden of storing the model parameters is: $3$ numbers to represent $\mu_0$ and $\mu_1$, $3n$ numbers to represent $\bm{\theta}(x)$, $4T/2$ numbers to represent $\bm{u}(\omega)$, and $T/2$ numbers to represent $\kappa(\omega)$, and thus the total model storage burden is $3 + 3n + 5T/2$, which is roughly $(0.0083)nT$, or $0.83\%$ of the size of the original dataset.
+The burden of storing the model parameters is: $3$ numbers to represent $\mu_0$ and $\mu_1$, $n$ numbers to represent $\bm{\theta}(x)$, $2T/2$ numbers to represent $\bm{u}(\omega)$, and $T/2$ numbers to represent $\kappa(\omega)$, and thus the total model storage burden is $3 + n + 3T/2$, which is roughly $(0.0028)nT$, or $0.28\%$ of the size of the original dataset.